Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Northern Mountain Region - Sapa, Ha Giang, Bac Ha, Mu Cang Chai, Haiphong

-August is monsoon month in the north mountain region; hence, trekking is inadvisable.
+August is a monsoon month in the north mountain region; hence, trekking is inadvisable.
 However, August is a peak month for visiting SaPa and areas around Mu Cang Chai.
-This is the month when golden rice crops sway under light showers of rain.
-Sun appears equally, and the weather is not bad.
+The temperature in Northern Vietnam in August ranges from 15°C to 25°C. This is the month when golden rice crops sway under light showers of rain.
+The sun appears equally, and the weather is not bad.
+Trekking and hiking are preferred activities in Sapa and Ha Giang during this time.

 North Vietnam - Hanoi, Halong Bay, Cuc Phuong, Mai Chau & Ninh Binh

-By August, North Vietnam is in the summer monsoon phase with an average temperature of 29°C. Hanoi and Halong Bay are prone to heavy showers, while other areas are very humid.
+By August, North Vietnam is in the summer monsoon phase with an average temperature of 29°C - 32°C. Hanoi and Halong Bay are prone to heavy showers, while other areas are very humid.
+Halong Bay cruises may be interrupted due to storms.

 Central Vietnam - Hoi An, Danang, Hue, Dalat, Quy Nhon & Nha Trang